dahlia/fedify/docs/manual/actor.md

 function findUserByUsername(username: string): User;
 // ---cut-before---
 federation
-  .setActorDispatcher("/users/{handle}", async (ctx, handle) => {
+  .setActorDispatcher("/users/{identifier}", async (ctx, identifier) => {
-    // Since we map a WebFinger handle to the corresponding user's UUID below,
+    // Since we map a WebFinger username to the corresponding user's UUID below,
-    // the `handle` parameter is the user's UUID, not the WebFinger username: const user = await findUserByUuid(handle);
+    // the `identifier` parameter is the user's UUID, not the WebFinger
+    // username:
+    const user = await findUserByUuid(identifier);
     // Omitted for brevity; see the previous example for details.
   })
   .mapHandle(async (ctx, username) => {
-    // Work with the database to find the WebFinger username by the handle. const user = await findUserByUsername(username);
+    // Work with the database to find the user's UUID by the WebFinger username. const user = await findUserByUsername(username);
     if (user == null) return null;  // Return null if the actor is not found. return user.uuid;
   });
 ~~~~

-Decoupling the WebFinger username from the bare handle is useful when you want
+Decoupling the WebFinger username from the identifier is useful when you want
 to let users change their WebFinger username without breaking the existing
 network, because changing the WebFinger username does not affect the actor URI.